Ria424/developers-animatesdk-docs/ToolObj_object/ToolObj10.md

 #### Description

-Method; shows or hides a control in the Property inspector.
+Method; Shows or hides a control in the Property inspector.
 This method is used only when you create extensible tools.

 #### Example